 I leave the animals inside.
 Dark out, but I don’t want to turn the lights on.
 We don’t need any extra attention just right now.
 At this point I just want to feel my way along, figure out what we’re doing here.
 This is all new to me.

 It’s a soft March night, and the mosquitoes aren’t too bad yet.
 We’ve got one of these walled back yards.
-Maybe I come from Bogalusa haulers, but now you can find me in the Garden District.
+Maybe I come from Bogalusa haulers, but now you can look me up in the Garden District.

 We also have a claw-foot outdoor bathtub.
-I wanted a hot tub, but Emmolene said How many people ever use a hot tub, especially in this climate?
+I wanted a hot tub, but Emmolene said How often do people ever use a hot tub, especially in this climate?
 She said she wanted a bathtub in a bower, where she could take a cool bath in the heat of the summer after gardening.
-She told me what a bower was.

 So there the tub is, up on a brick platform under the wisteria.

 I get her in the back yard without anybody seeing and I get her in the tub and hose her down good.
-Just me and Emmolene out in the cool evening, and the sound of the water out of the garden hose like a fountain.
+Just me and Emmolene out in the cool evening, and the water out of the garden hose sounds just like a fountain.